 Until now.
 We’re finally catching up to the times and using everyday technologies for finding work.

-Best Practices for Multimedia Job Applications
+The Professional Profile: Best Practices for Multimedia Job Applications

 Here are some best practices for how to use each media in order to up your chances of getting an interview, beyond sending a resume and cover letter.
+Together with your resume, these aspects form your complete professional profile.

 - Record a short video clip.
 Record a video lasting 30-60 seconds.
 A good idea for the script is to answer the question, “So, tell me a bit about yourself.”
 Dress the part – however you wish to represent yourself for the job in question.
 Wear what you would wear to work.
 Most important, be real: Talk to the camera as if you really are on an interview talking to one person.
 You might even prefer to set up your script on a teleprompter for ease, and lowering anxiety.